nopSolutions/nopCommerce-Docs/en/developer/tutorials/unit-tests.md

 * ``PropertiesShouldEqual`` that compares all fields of the database entity with the fields of the model.

-* ``GetService`` that allows using the advantages of DI and relieves of creating the classes necessary for testing.
+* ``GetService`` that allows using the advantages of DI and relieves creating the classes necessary for testing.

 The initialization of the **IoC** container is carried out in the static constructor of the class; this constructor contains the bulk of the code.

 ## IScheduleTaskService

-As an example, we will create tests for a class that implements the ``IScheduleTaskService`` interface.
+As an example, we will create tests for a class that implements the `IScheduleTaskService` interface.

 ```csharp
 public partial interface IScheduleTaskService